 I finally found someone, to whom dusk matters and affects, in equal measure.
 Finally a person who has a relationship with the setting sun, a person who has revelations at dusk.
 And just like me, dusk is a harbinger of hope for her.
 How a moment captured during twilight becomes perfectly stored in one’s memory has always been a mystery to me.
 A marker which nature gives us every single day, to take stock of the day, to pause and reflect.

-When I had started the book I was feeling lonely and unsure, everlasting solitude doesn’t seem like a good idea now that I am wallowing in it.
-It’s true.
+When I had started the book I was feeling lonely and unsure.
+Everlasting solitude doesn’t seem like a good idea now that I am wallowing in it.
+It’s true what they say.
 Everything in excess is bad and solitude in large doses can turn into melancholy, as I have often experienced.
-I actually shed tears seeing them begin a life changing journey.
-I did not know that by the time I finish I would have tears in my eyes too.
+This book made me tear up for all the right reasons.

 The road is my home.

-Saurav says they have to move through hurtling pace so that they don’t sprout roots, which happens when you stay in one place for some time.
+Saurav says that they have to move through “hurtling pace” so they don’t sprout roots, which happens when you stay in one place for some time.
 You get attached to it and want to hold on, and in their case live on.
 Later they realize later that sprouting roots is inevitable.
 It occurred to me that some people move through life like that, restless, never at peace completely with their surroundings, forming connections but in a hurry to move on.
 Because staying forth will result in attachments, which might deepen into something that cuts through the surface, something they cannot deal with and something which has the capacity to weigh them down.
-In danger of being tied down, they cannot be fancy free and footloose, flitting from one person to another, never forming roots, which have in them the power to transform their lives beyond what they have ever imagined.

 S and D, they bring with them each of the places they have been to, and the people they have met on the way, their experiences, both memorable and forgettable, but shaping their life all the same, in ways unforeseen.

 When they parted from their friends made on the road, I remembered the friends I had made on my sojourns.
 The people you travel with or encounter on your travels, a very intimate friendship springs forth quite effortlessly.
-And you remember the time that you spent together for the rest of your life.
+And you remember the time that you spent together for the rest of your life (or until age weighs down your memory).

 It’s funny how conversations can be spun forever between people who have become comfortable enough to share silences.

-How well they have amalgamated diverse topics, experiences and thoughts.
-I thought this book would be full of (mis)adventures of a couple travelling through Bharat at hurtling pace on a decidedly tight budget to see the real India (buses were their preferred mode of transport).
+I was constantly surprised by how well they amalgamated diverse topics, experiences and thoughts.
+I thought this book would be full of (mis)adventures of a couple travelling through Bharat on a decidedly tight budget to see the real India (buses were their preferred mode of transport).
 I thought it would be a fun light read, which it was in places, but it was so much more than that.
 The tone they use to address the reader is intimate, warm and friendly and you feel as if you are a co-passenger on their travels.
-The book’s message hit home, which was quite unexpected because in my life so far I haven’t travelled much.
-Among the places they travelled to, the only place I had been to and actually lived in, was Delhi and in a short while I had sprang deep roots and was sad even before I had left.
+I identified with the book even though I am not well travelled.
+Among the places they travelled to, the only place I had been to and actually lived in, was Delhi.
+In a short while I had sprang roots and was sad even before the time came for me to live.

-I loved the way D portrayed herself, whimsical and impulsive, always reading and always after cake (I have a sweet tooth too, so I understand her cravings) .
+I loved the way D portrayed herself, whimsical and impulsive, always reading and always after cake.
+(She loves cake.
+I love cake.
+Ergo we are best friends.)
 She is a good contrast to S, who was practical and serious, ever ready to unleash his lengthy viewpoints on the unsuspecting public.